March 23, 2023

 This is not the first time Pierce has been discussing the idea of a safe haven, but for the first time he has submitted an official proposal for discussion.

-If the SEC accepts the offer, crypto projects mustwill meet some stringent requirements regarding fundraising through an initial coin offering (ICO).
-Among the mandatory requirements will be the disclosure of necessary information about investors, the publication of the source code, roadmap, transaction history, etc.
+If the SEC accepts the proposal, crypto projects shouldwill meet some strict requirements regarding fundraising through an initial coin offering (ICO).
+Mandatory requirements will include disclosure of necessary information about investors, publication of source code, roadmap, transaction history, etc.

 Not everyone enthusiastically welcomed this proposal, objecting that it could provoke another wave of dubious fundraising.

-Back in the past year, Esther Pearce stated that because of its ability to conserve and transfer value, digital assets “will someday become the money of the Internet.”
+Just last year, Esther Pierce said that thanks to its ability to store and transfer value, digital assets “will one day become the money of the Internet.”